 Months of entry

-The programme is available for full-time study over 1 year or part-time study over 2 years and combines coursework with independent research, leading to a dissertation.
-You can also choose a specialist pathway through the programme, depending on your interests and career objectives, selecting 1 from: corporate governance and ethics; environmental issues; finance and accounting; or public sector governance.
-These are run in collaboration with other departments at Birkbeck, giving you access to a wide range of option modules and a truly interdisciplinary approach to corporate governance and business ethics.
+Coursework is combined with independent research, leading to a dissertation.
+You can also choose a specialist pathway, depending on your interests and career objectives.
+The modules are run in collaboration with other departments at Birkbeck, giving you access to a wide range of options and a truly interdisciplinary approach to corporate governance and business ethics.

 Information for international students